 I scream like I am ......truly. going. to die.
 It's kinda weird.
 Roller coasters don't have a control lever in the car just for me, man.
 And it can be a REALLY quick scream, for me and the people on the ground watching me whiz through the air.
 Okay, that's enough.
 You already know I'm actually talking about life, don't you?
 And you probably already get the idea.

 I'm probably not the first person who has ever considered roller coasters as a philosophy of life, so I'm not even trying to say something new and profound.
 I just want to have a rational sense of fear about those UNKNOWNS in life as opposed to a fear that interferes with my happiness or sense of security.
 I do not want them to affect my ability to function successfully.
 I just want to be honest about being terrified and move on.

 I also do know that the best results come from knowing something is scary, but doingit anyway.
 For example,

 This list for you may have a few added fears.

 Dale Carnegie once said “do the thing you fear and continue to do so.
 This is the quickest and surest way of all victory over fear.”
 Along those same lines, Eleanor Roosevelt wisely encouraged all of us to “do one thing every day that scares you.”
-One of my blog mentors Ruth Soukup, much like Elenor Roosevelt's advice very simply tells me to just "do it scared."
+One of my blog mentors Ruth Soukup, much like Eleanor Roosevelt's advice very simply tells me and her other students to just, "Do it scared!"
 I am actually really bad at this, and that's why I'm telling YOU.
 Whenever I have been on a roller coaster, I have disembarked smiling and laughing even though fear had just recently escaped me in a blood-curdling scream.
 I think my walk into the afterlife will be like much like getting off a coaster, but Jesus already "gets" it because, much like my smiling husband, he has been sitting beside me the entire time.